ssube/onnx-web/docs/getting-started.md

 times within the same image.
 To prevent hard edges and seamlessly integrate these region-based modifications, both region prompts and region seeds include options for blending with the surrounding prompt or seed.
 It's important to note that these region features are currently exclusive to the panorama pipeline.

+For more details, please see [the user guide](./user-guide.md#reseed-tokens-region-seeds).

 ## Grid mode